 Sponsor: Cybercorps (DHS)

 The CyberCorps Scholarships for Service (SFS) program is co-sponsored by the Department of Homeland Security and the National Science Foundation.
-These homeland security scholarships allow students to earn funding for school in exchange for agreeing to work for the U.S. Government after graduation.
+These homeland security scholarships allow students to earn funding for the school in exchange for agreeing to work for the U.S. Government after graduation.
 Applicants must be pursuing a master’s degree or PhD in cybersecurity and be willing to work in a government cybersecurity position for a period of time equal to the length of time the student received support through the scholarship program.

 The Department of Homeland Security is charged with keeping the nation secure from all threats.
 This includes everything from aviation security to emergency response.
 DHS watches for threats and does whatever is necessary to keep the American people safe.
 The organization helps to keep cyberspace secure, strengthen the preparedness efforts of other government agencies, and to fight terrorism against Americans.